 Your lower leg runs from your knee to your ankle and is made of two major bones known as the tibia and fibula, a major muscle group known as the calf muscles and a tendon which is often injured known as the Achilles tendon.

 Your upper leg extends from your hip to the knee.
-It includes two major muscles known as the thigh or quadriceps (on the front of your upper leg) and the biceps femoris (to the back of your upper leg).
+It includes two major muscles known as the thigh (also known as the quadriceps) on the front of your upper leg and the hamstrings ( 3 muscles – the biggest of which being the biceps femoris) to the back of your upper leg.

-How does your solicitor know how much compensation you should receive for your leg injury claim?
+How does your solicitor calculate the amount you should receive for your leg injury claim?

 The amount of compensation you can claim for your leg injury depends on many factors, including: which part of your leg is injured, whether your injury is a strain or sprain, whether it involves broken bones , how long it will take for your leg injury to recover and whether there will be an ongoing disability and symptoms of pain.